simonklee/opentui-tex/README.md

 i = 1
 ```

-Two packages divide the work:
+Two packages supply different output types:

 - `@simonklee/opentui-tex` renders formulas as semantic Unicode cells.
-It has
+It does
-  no native build or runtime dependencies.
+  not have native build or runtime dependencies.
 - `@simonklee/opentui-tex-native` renders formulas as images (Kitty, Sixel, or
   block cells) through a prebuilt shared library.

-Both packages run on Bun 1.3 or newer and on Node.
-The Unicode package
-requires Node 26.1 or newer.
-The native package requires Node 26.4 or newer
+Both packages run on Bun and Node.
+The native package requires Node 26.4 or
-plus experimental FFI flags (see [Native images](#native-images)).
-Neither
-backend requires TeX Live, MathJax, Sharp, Cairo, librsvg, or runtime font
-files.
+newer and experimental FFI flags.
+See [Images](#images).

 ## Install